cbrownstein-lambda/lambda-docs-mkdocs/docs/education/linux-usage/using-the-nvidia-bug-report.log-file-to-troubleshoot-your-system.md

 ### Verify hardware with dmidecode

 If you prefer to investigate the log file on your own, a good place to start is to check that all the hardware reported by the BIOS is installed, available, and seen by the system.
-Use `dmidecode`, or search for _dmidecode_ in the log file.&#x20;
+Use `dmidecode`, or search for _dmidecode_ in the log file.

 ```bash
 /sbin/dmidecode